nickyout/tiny-sprintf/README.md

 *   Implements sprintf based on the [php doc][php].
 They have some nice examples.
 *   Supports the same type conversions as php now.
-*   Min build (only s) is 519B minified, full build is 1003B minified, bare build is 422B (only s, not extendable).
+*   Min build (only `s`) is 519B minified, full build (all of php) is 989B minified, bare build is 422B (only `s`, not extendable).
-*   You can now make custom builds with Grunt, choosing what to include.
+*   You can now make custom builds with Grunt, choosing what type conversions to include.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->